 TARIQ ALI: She was.
 She was.
 Of course she was.
 Which is why she should have acted on this.
 I mean, it’s a real tragedy.
-So the protesters are not involved with any political party in Chile because they don’t like what Bachelet did when she wasted two terms and not doing anything, and basically following the U.S. lead in foreign policy, a U.S. which was centrally involved in the Chilean coup d’état, as you know better than most.
+So the protesters are not involved with any political party in Chile, because they don’t like what Bachelet did when she wasted two terms in not doing anything and basically following the U.S. lead in foreign policy, a U.S. which was centrally involved in the Chilean coup d’état, as you know better than most.

-So the effect it has here — here, young people are saying it’s the Corbyn campaign.
+So, the effect it has here — here, young people are saying it’s the Corbyn campaign.
 If Jeremy Corbyn doesn’t win, I think you will see trouble here.
 You’ve seen it in France with the gilets jaunes movement, the yellow vests, where the repression was horrendous.
-We now have got the figures—10,000 arrests, people shot with gas in the eye.
+We now have got the figures: 10,000 arrests, people shot with gas in the eye.
 The head of the French health service recently blogged, pleading with the government, “Please stop firing in young people’s eyes.
-We’ve had to remove one completely and many, many people are now suffering.”
+We’ve had to remove one eye completely, and many, many people are now suffering.”

-So that is one reason the right is so upset and the establishment has been trying to destabilize him and this absurd, absurd accusation of him being anti-Semitic has been thrown into the ring by right-wing and liberal Zionists, which has unfortunately had an impact.
-But you know, people are fighting back, including large numbers of Jewish activists from Jewish Voices for Labor.
-But they’ve hurled every possible charge you can imagine at him.
-He’s a terrorist.
-He’s an anti-Semite.
-He’s a communist.
-He’s going to be like Stalin.
+So, that is one reason the right is so upset and the establishment has been trying to destabilize him, and this absurd, absurd accusation of him being anti-Semitic has been thrown into the ring by right-wing and liberal Zionists, which has unfortunately had an impact.
+But, you know, people are fighting back, including large numbers of Jewish activists from Jewish Voices for Labour.
+But they’ve hurled every possible charge you can imagine at him — he’s a terrorist, he’s an anti-Semite, he’s a communist, he’s going to be like Stalin.
 You cannot imagine it outside this country, what they’ve thrown at him.
 And he’s come back fighting.
 Well, this is probably his last fight politically to win this election, and let’s hope he succeeds.